By Natalie Boyd

-1. Make sure all your content is gated (even your videos!)
+1. Make sure all your content is optimized for conversions (even your videos!).

-Also know as “historical optimization,” re-optimizing blog posts, landing pages, and even website pages you’ve already created is a great way to breathe new life into assets that may have been gathering dust on your site.
+Also known as “historical optimization,” re-optimizing blog posts, landing pages, and even webpages you’ve already created is a great way to breathe new life into assets that may have been gathering dust on your site.

-While it’s a good idea to periodically re-optimize all your content, if you’re looking to meet this quarter’s goal and are short on time, B2B marketers will get the most bang for their buck by focusing on optimizing the pages on your website that get a lot of traffic but have a below average conversion rate.
-Once you’ve identified which pages meet these criteria, swap out stale CTAs for new offers, make sure your offers specifically address your persona and the correct stage of the buyer’s journey, and tweak conversion path language as much as possible to match what appears on the page.
-Voila!
-Better-than-new content.
+Once you’ve identified which pages meet these criteria, swap out stale CTAs for new offers, make sure your offers specifically address the target persona and the correct stage of the Buyer’s Journey, and tweak conversion path language as much as possible to match what appears on the page.

-There are few things in marketing that have as direct a correlation as the relationship between publishing fresh, targeted content offers and generating new leads.
-You need content to convert leads, after all!
+There are few correlations in marketing as clear as that between publishing fresh, targeted content offers and generating new leads.
+You need content to convert leads, after all.

-While creating net new content is always a good idea, you can rack some quick wins by repurposing or repackaging some of your existing content into a new offer.
-Published a series of blog posts that explore different facets of the same topic?
+Creating new content is always a good idea, but you can rack up some quick wins by repurposing or repackaging some of your existing content into a new offer.
+Published a series of blog articles that explore different facets of the same topic?
 Great!
-Write a couple of transition paragraphs between each post, add a few design elements, and you’ve got yourself an eBook.
-You can also re-purpose internal trainings, checklists, processes, and memos into externally-facing content for not much added effort.
+Write a couple of transition paragraphs between each article, add a few design elements, and you’ve got yourself an e-book.
+You can also repurpose internal trainings, checklists, processes, and memos into externally facing content with little additional effort.

-Whoever coined the phrase “if it ain’t broke, don’t fix it” clearly never had a quarterly lead goal to hit.
-While staying the tried and true course has its benefits, marketers looking to grow their databases with qualified prospects should be utilizing at least as many channels as their personas are to share their content.
-This includes the standard social media channels like Facebook, Twitter, and especially LinkedIn and LinkedIn groups, but depending on your persona may be able to be expanded to include oft-forgotten networks like Quora and even reddit.
+Whoever coined the phrase, “If it ain’t broke, don’t fix it,” clearly never had a quarterly lead goal to hit.
+Although staying the tried-and-true course has its benefits, marketers looking to grow their databases with qualified prospects should be utilizing at least as many channels as their personas are to share their content.
+This includes the standard social media channels, including Facebook, Twitter, and especially LinkedIn and LinkedIn groups, but depending on your persona, may be able to be expanded to include networks such as Quora and even Reddit.

 Finding new marketing channels to use goes beyond experimenting with different social media networks.
 To help get your lead conversion opportunities in front of a larger audience, consider adding one of your most popular articles to your email signature or even contacting industry news sources or partners to see if you can get a targeted piece of content in their newsletter.